HongyuHe/snake-tetris/README.md

-# Two old-school games with fancy features and GUI in Scala
+# Two old-school games with fancy features and GUI

 ## **@ Features in the snake-game**
 Welcome page           |  game interface